Photogrammetry corridor

 Photogrammetry corridor flight plan

-Photogrammetry corridor or corridor mapping tool is intended to support liner object inspection, like power lines, roads, and rivers.
+A Photogrammetry corridor or corridor mapping tool is intended to support linear object inspection, like power lines, roads, and rivers.
 On such missions, drones can be equipped with photos or video cameras.
 It covers a specified corridor with a sensor footprint with a certain overlap (both forward and side).
-Altitude is calculated automatically depending on the specified GSD.
+Altitude can either be indicated directly or can be calculated based on camera settings - GSD value.
 A corridor is defined by specifying the following parameters:

 Basic